grumart/cat-angels-react/README.md

 ## Cat Shelter Project

-This project was build based on original websiate of "Cat Angels Pet Adoptions" - https://catangelsnc.org/Public/Default.aspx Some of the fetures like PayPal donations are not available in this project due not having an access to their PayPal account.
+This project was build based on original websiate of "Cat Angels Pet Adoptions" - https://catangelsnc.org/Public/Default.aspx <br />
+Some of the fetures like PayPal donations are not available in this project due not having an access to their PayPal account.

 ![Cat Angels Home in mobile device](/src/assets/screenshots/home.png) ![Cat Angels side drawer](/src/assets/screenshots/sideDrawer.png)